mabahma/CasperDelegate/README.md

   * List of current validators: https://cspr.live/validators
 * Start the delegation script and follow the instructions: `./delegate.sh`
 * Take note of the `deployment hash`.
 If it all goes well, you can see the result of your delegation in a few minutes by copy-pasting your deployment hash on cspr.live.

+## Undelegate
+* You can undelegate your all or part of your tokens by runing thios script:  `./undelgate.sh`
+* Tt will take up to 7 Eras (~14hours) to get your tokens back in your wallet.